-Excluding the Property, the Remainder Land is approximately 645 acres (representing about 44.3 percent of Pōmaika'i's Land within the Agricultural District).
-The Remainder Land contains areas planned for Complementary agricultural uses and other uses consistent with HRS Chapter 205.
+Excluding the Property, the Remainder Land is approximately 662.6 acres (representing about 49.0 percent of Pōmaika'i's Land within the Agricultural District).
+The Remainder Land contains areas planned for complementary agricultural uses and other uses consistent with HRS Chapter 205.
 Pōmaika'i is not seeking to include the Remainder Land in its Petition for IAL designation.

 A vibrant agricultural future is planned for the Property.
-These include the currently fallow areas, which are intended for a native Hawaiian plant nursery as well as an industrial hemp farm under State of Hawaiii Department of Agriculture Pilot Program License (10 acres).
-Agricultural research and development on this portion will be coordinated with the State of Hawaiii Department of Agriculture and the University of Hawaii CTAHR.
-There are several promising agricultural uses recommended by CTAHR for future agricultural lot buyers and tenant farmers, including Cacao (chocolate), Ulu (breadfruit), Uala (sweet potatoes), Kalo (dryland and taro loi).
+This includes the currently fallow areas, which are intended for a native Hawaiian plant nursery as well as an industrial hemp farm under State of Hawai'i Department of Agriculture Pilot Program License (10 acres).
+Agricultural research and development on this portion will be coordinated with the State of Hawai'i Department of Agriculture and the University of Hawaii CTAHR.
+There are several promising agricultural uses recommended by CTAHR for future agricultural lot buyers and tenant farmers, including Cacao (chocolate), Ulu (breadfruit), Uala (sweet potatoes), Kalo (dryland and taro loi) and plants such as lavender (oils).